 Students MUST undertake at least two semesters of English at Kew High School.
 The course has been designed to reflect potential student pathways in VCE studies.
 All students are required to do English 2 in second semester.
 If you think it is likely that you will be studying standard English in VCE then you should also choose English 1 in first semester.
-However, if you think you may want to try Literature or English Language in VCE in addition to or in place of English, then you should select one of these electives in first

-English 1 - semester 1
+However, if you think you may want to try Literature or English Language in VCE in addition to or in place of English, then you should select one of these electives in first semester.
+Students who qualify for EAL will undertake this course for the entire year; however, this does not preclude students from studying Literature or English Language as elective if this has been advised by your English teacher.
+Finally, you may be asked to select an additional English (English Essentials) ON TOP OF, English 1 and 2, by your course counsellors and English teachers.
+If this is the case, you must select English Essentials in addition to English 1 and English 2.